Characters: Knights of the Old Republic II: The Sith Lords

 A human lieutenant in the Telos Security Force, Grenn is a grizzled, well-respected veteran that held to a staunch adherence to the law, devoting his life to seeing it upheld on Citadel Station.

-Inspector Lestrade: Holds the Exile as a suspect for Peragus' destructionnote which, if you're dark side, you might be and frankly has a hard time keeping law and order in Citadel Station due to a lack of manpower.
+- Inspector Lestrade: Holds the Exile as a suspect for Peragus' destructionnote and frankly has a hard time keeping law and order in Citadel Station due to a lack of manpower.
 Afterwards, he's a source of sidequests involving cases that the TSF is having trouble with.

 Formerly the Agricultural Administrator, now the de facto leader of the people still living on Dantooine.
 She leads the farmers' efforts to rebuild their livelihoods after Malak shelled the Enclave.

 - Beleaguered Bureaucrat: She admits that her government in Khoonda doesn't have the power to push the mercenaries off the planet or keep the scavengers in line, so she's quite happy to let the Exile do some Jedi work.

 - Determined Homesteader: She's the head homesteader among all the other ones trying to rebuild after the Jedi Civil War and keeping their planet out of the hands of the Exchange.

 - Genre Savvy: She is very aware of the government's limitations and the bad feelings of the settlers towards the Jedi in particular, even though she herself trusts the Jedi.

 - Reasonable Authority Figure: Unlike most of the planet, she bears no grudge against the Jedi and would rather have some more around.
 She's also one of the few NPCs in the entire game that have a lightside aura in Force Vision.